 BMAP Annual Progress Report

 Moira provided a summary of projects completed since the BMAP amendment update in July 2019.
-Moira explained that each year DEP must provide a project for all BMAPs by July 1st, 2020.
+Moira explained that each year DEP must provide project updates for all BMAPs by July 1st.
 Moira said there will be updates from local stakeholders and the St. Johns River Water Management District (SJRWMD) today.
-The last item on the agenda is to talk about restoration information with support from Ben Ralys.
+The last item on the agenda is to talk about alternative restoration information with support from Ben Ralys.
 For the reporting period of the 2019 calendar year, there were 9 completed projects during 2019, 54 projects added, and 62 ongoing projects.
 Moira added that Friday, January 31st, 2020 is the last day for supplemental information to be submitted.

 Moira showed the different project types in a table with the number of projects of each type.
 Most of the projects are related to stormwater treatment and a few projects related to wastewater treatment.
 Looking at total phosphorus (TP) reductions, the progress report has moved away from showing bar graphs to now looking at timelines where the projects reductions by year are represented.
-By 2030, the reductions milestones are 11,019 pounds per year (lbs/yr) TP and 55,013 lbs/yr of total nitrogen (TN) need to be reduced.
+By 2030, the total required reductions to meet the TMDL target loads are 11,019 pounds per year (lbs/yr) TP and 55,013 lbs/yr of total nitrogen (TN).
 In 2022, there are reductions milestones of 5,507 lbs/yr TP and 27,507 lbs/yr TN.
 As of end of 2019, there are TP reductions of approximately 8,700 lbs/yr and approximately 51,000 lbs/year of TN reductions.
 Both sets of reductions show that the 2022 milestones, respectively, have been met.

 Mitchell Katz asked how new, future loads will affect the reductions listed.
 Moira responded that the reduction numbers presented on the graph represent projects completed through 2019.
-In future BMAP updates, any new loads will be updated, and the resulting reductions will also be updated to meet the water quality target.
+In future BMAP updates, any new loads will be updated, and the resulting required reductions will also be updated to meet the water quality target.
 She also responded that DEP is relying on local stakeholders for any new information about growth and land use changes.
 Tiffany mentioned that also the water management district has the land use maps for regional information available for the stakeholders to reference as well.

 Monitoring Activities

-Moira introduced the updates on Watershed Information Network (WIN) uploads.
+Moira introduced the updates on Watershed Information Network (WIN) database uploads.
 Stakeholders who conduct water quality monitoring should have received via email the list of monitoring stations within the BMAP.
-The network should be updated through stakeholder submissions and coordination with Moira, if needed.
+The BMAP monitoring network should be updated through stakeholder submissions and coordination with Moira, if needed.
 DEP is using the WIN database for water quality assessment as well as for assessing BMAP progress.
 Currently, 85 organizations are providing the DEP with information into the WIN database.
 Moira stressed that local entities are required by rule and statute to cooperate with the DEP and to upload their water quality information into WIN.
-Moira also noted that support is available from herself and the WIN staff if anyone needs instruction on how to upload to the WIN system.
+Moira also noted that support is available from herself and the WIN staff if anyone needs instruction on how to upload to the WIN database.
 Please reach out to Moira if WIN assistance is needed.